 – any other natural person exercising ultimate control over the trust by means of direct or indirect ownership or by other means.

-- In respect of foundations and legal arrangements similar to trusts – the natural person(s) holding equivalent or similar positions to those referred to in point 2.
+- In respect of foundations and legal arrangements similar to trusts – the natural person(s) holding equivalent or similar positions to those referred to above.